aramis-lab/clinica/CONTRIBUTING.md

   The pull request will update automatically and will finally be merged by the reviewer(s).

-Note: In order to uniform code style across Clinica, we use the [Black code formatter](https://black.readthedocs.io).
+Note: In order to normalize code style across Clinica, we use the [Black code formatter](https://black.readthedocs.io).
 A nice idea is to used in combination of a pre-commit hook.
 Please see [instructions here](https://pre-commit.com/) about how to install the precommit hook in your